dandevri/grid-it/layout-land/notes.md

 Framing; frame of the story.
 Wide shot, medium shot etc.
 Everybody tries to cram as much in the viewport, but embrace scrolling.

+## Min & Max Content Sizing in CSS Grid — 1/3 Flexibility
+Normally text is going to wrap with a width. max-content; stertch out as long as it can be min-content; length of longest word

+## FR Units in CSS Grid — 2/3 Flexibility
+Fraction, take space and splitting it up with everything that has fr.
+Let the browser do the math, don't use percentages and decimals.

+## MinMax in CSS Grid — 3/3 Flexibility
+The way of web design is not 'pixel perfect' that we should measure.
+What if thing are not ideal?

+## Hot metal : Pasteup :: Floats : CSS Grid